MySQL includes two plugins that implement native authentication;

 Section 2.2.4, “Password Hashing in MySQL”.

 Passwords that use the pre-4.1 hashing method are less secure than passwords that use the native password hashing method and should be avoided.
-Pre-4.1 passwords are deprecated and support for them will be removed in a future MySQL release.
+Pre-4.1 passwords are deprecated; expect support for them to be removed in a future MySQL release.
 For account upgrade instructions, see Section 6.1.3, “Migrating Away from Pre-4.1 Password Hashing and the mysql_old_password Plugin”.

 The following table shows the plugin names on the server and client sides.